fabianomag/fabianomag/README.md

-## I’m Frank, a JavaScript Ecosystem Specialist
+## I’m Fabiano, a JavaScript Ecosystem Specialist
 With a background in Industrial Engineering (UK) and Full Stack Development training from a Silicon Valley Bootcamp (USA), I bring years of experience building top-tier fullstack solutions.
 Now, I’m taking on new projects and consulting gigs directly with clients.

 ### Tech Stack